 The well is ancient, clearly, and is much older than the chapel site, the ruins of which sit beside it.
 The building dates from the 13th century, and it is thought that the chancel was added sometime in the 15th century.
 Curiously, the altar base is situated underneath the southern window.
 That the chapel was built at all, suggests that the well was hugely important, and for this reason much speculation has gathered about it.
 The well basin itself is in a deeply impressive star shape, which has led to speculation that it was connected to Winefride’s Well at Holywell, and is contemporary.
-Unfortunately, works of art depicting Ffynnon Fair in the early 19th century do not show the star shaped basin, and so it is likely that this was an early Victorian addition, especially since a drawing by the artist J. Brooke dated 1857 does show the star shaped basin.
+Unfortunately, works of art depicting Ffynnon Fair in the early 19th century do not show the star shaped basin, and so it is likely that this was a Victorian addition, especially since a drawing by the artist J. Brooke dated 1857 does show the star shaped basin.
 It was built possibly in a concerted effort to establish a connection with Holywell and bring in footfall.
 It has been suggested that the chapel was in a distinctive cruciform shape, with the well contained in the northern spur, but excavations seem to have ruled this out.
 Thomas Pennant suggests that it was roofed, but he may have been repeating tradition.
 It is as if there has been an effort to raise the status of this well to the heady heights of St Winefride's Well, as if what remains is insufficient to delight.

 From the earliest dates of the veneration of St Winefride's Well, Ffynnon Fair seems to have been somewhere that was visited by pilgrims in the same journey.
 The route taken by pilgrims visiting St Winefride's Well at Holywell would have taken them to a variety of other wells, including Ffynnon Fair.
 As the numbers increased, so the chapel, the chancel, the star shaped basin were built.
 In this, Ffynnon Fair is no different from a very many holy wells that steadily grew in popularity.